Antwen97/clean_helper/README.md

 It creates 3 roots folders called "domain", "data" and "presentation" and their own subdirectories in line with clean architecture structure.

+It also let the user choose to create the bloc classes and an empty Stateful Widget.

 ## Screenshots

 As described in the introduction, this section, shows effectively the complete folder structure creation.